James Brian Tait: Early career

 Tait was born in Manchester and educated at Wellingborough School.
 After visiting a Schneider Trophy event in 1928, he decided to join the RAF.
-He graduated from the RAF College Cranwell and was commissioned as a pilot officer in the RAF on 1 August 1936 and joined No. 51 Squadron RAF, flying Whitley bombers.
+He graduated from the RAF College Cranwell and was commissioned as a pilot officer in the RAF on 1 August 1936 and joined No. 51 Squadron RAF, flying Armstrong Whitworth Whitley bombers.
 He was promoted to flying officer on 1 February 1938.

 Second World War

 Tait was active on bombing operations with 51 Squadron in 1940, including several long-distance raids on Berlin and the first British air raid on Italy, crossing the Alps to bomb Turin, and was awarded the Distinguished Flying Cross (DFC).
 He was promoted to flight lieutenant on 1 February 1940.
 By the end of the year, he was commanding 51 Squadron.
 On 10 February 1941, he led the aircraft involved in Operation Colossus flying from Malta to drop paratroops in southern Italy.
 For this mission, he was awarded the DSO.
 He was given a temporary promotion to squadron leader on 1 March 1941, which was later made substantive with the same seniority.

-After Colossus, Tait joined 35 Squadron, the first squadron to be equipped with Handley Page Halifaxes.
+After Colossus, Tait joined 35 Squadron, the first squadron to be equipped with Handley Page Halifaxes heavy bombers.
 He was awarded the first bar to his DSO for his exploits in leading a daylight raid on Kiel on 30 June 1941.
 He was mentioned in despatches in September 1941.
-Tait was rested from operations and posted to a training unit, but managed nevertheless to fly on the three "Thousand Bomber Raids" in early 1942.
+Tait was rested from operations and posted to a training unit, but as the training units were drawn upon to make up numbers he flew on the three "Thousand Bomber Raids" in early 1942.

 In mid-1942, Tait was appointed to command No. 78 Squadron RAF and was mentioned in despatches during his period in command.
 He was made a temporary wing commander on 1 June 1942.
-In March 1944, he became base operations commander at RAF Waddington where he continued to fly missions with RAAF Lancaster crews despite holding a non-flying job.
+In March 1944, he became base operations commander at RAF Waddington where he continued to fly missions with RAAF Avro Lancaster crews despite holding a non-flying job.
 He was given a substantive promotion to wing commander on 1 March 1944.

 He returned to operational duties in May 1944, becoming Master Bomber of 5 Group.
 His service in this role resulted in his being awarded a second bar to his DSO.